-SQLite-Net is an open-source library that allows us to work with SQLite databases in a simple and efficient way from any platform that supports .NET.
+SQLite-Net is an open-source library that allows us to work with SQLite databases in a simple and efficient manner from any platform that supports .NET.

 SQLite is an open-source library that provides a lightweight, fast, and efficient relational database management system (RDBMS).

-Unlike other relational database systems, SQLite runs entirely in the memory of the hosting device, making it an excellent choice for resource-constrained applications such as mobile applications and embedded systems.
+Unlike other relational database systems, SQLite runs entirely in the memory of the device hosting it, making it an excellent choice for applications with limited resources, such as mobile apps and embedded systems.

-SQLite-Net is an Object-Relational Mapping (ORM) that facilitates communication with SQLite databases.
+SQLite-Net is an ORM (Object-Relational Mapping) that facilitates communication with SQLite databases.
 It can be an excellent option for applications that require a lightweight and portable database.

 It is very easy to use and configure.
 It allows mapping .NET objects to SQLite database tables and vice versa.
-Additionally, it is very efficient in terms of performance and query speed.
+Furthermore, it is very efficient in terms of performance and query speed.

 Install-Package sqlite-net-pcl